YOUR CATHOLIC WEDDING: A DREAM CEREMONY !

 GET READY FOR YOUR CATHOLIC WEDDING

 The preparation for your religious ceremony must be carried out with the priest of your parish.
 We advise you to get in touch with him as soon as possible and to take note of all the conditions that have to be taken into account while preparing for your religious wedding ceremony.
-For instance, in Paris many parishes need a whole year of preparation and in such cases, it is better if everything is done in advance.
+For instance, in Paris many parishes ask for a whole year of preparation.
 You will have to get your marriage record ready with a priest and also organise several meetings with him so that both of you can explain your background, values, reasons for your marriage and also choose the reading texts.
-In the case of a marriage in Italy, your parish must transmit your file to an Italian parish.
+In the case of a marriage in Italy, your parish must send your file to the Italian parish you choose.
 Sometimes, couples have the opportunity to meet the priest who will celebrate their religious wedding a few weeks before to introduce themselves.
 Besides, if you wish to add a musical touch to your ceremony, do let us know at least six months before your big day.
-Our team will then be able to get you the music options as well as the tariffs.
+Our team will then be able to give you the music options as well as the prices.
 As you may already know, you won’t be able to choose any kind of music or song.
 The parish will send you a list of all the musical pieces that will be allowed during your wedding ceremony.

 TRADITIONS AND CUSTOMS OF CATHOLIC WEDDING IN